christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 #### 2 Julius Caesar aka Asander of Bosphorus \

-There was a Byzantine [^1] imperial cult where Julius Caesar [^2] took on the role of Asander, King of Bosphorus [^3] (the city of Byzantine, later called Constantinople and now Istanbul was/is located in the area called Bosphorus), and his wife Cleopatra used the regional alias of Dynamis Ourania [^4] (translates to 'heavenly power'), queen of Bosporus.
+There was a Byzantine [^1] imperial cult where Julius Caesar [^2] took on the role of Asander, King of Bosphorus [^3] ("Asa" means "lord" in Thracian, and "andros" means "man"), and his wife Cleopatra used the regional alias of
+Dynamis Ourania [^4] (translates to 'heavenly power'), queen of Bosporus.
+The city of Byzantine, later called Constantinople and now Istanbul was/is located in the area called Bosphorus.

 ![Fig.1.1](/images/caesarstar.jpg){:width="400px"}